Tavros railway station: Facilities

 The station building is above the platforms, with access to the platform level via stairs or lift.
 Access to the station is via steps or ramp.
 The Station buildings are also equipped with toilets and a staffed ticket office.
 At platform level, there are sheltered seating in a new air-conditioned indoor passenger shelter and Dot-matrix display departure and arrival screens or timetable poster boards on both platforms.
 There is a small car park on-site, adjacent to the eastbound line.
 Currently, there is no local bus stop connecting the station.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: